Home

 Trilinear Interpolation

-Reading time: 4 mins.
+Reading time: 6 mins.

-Figure 1: trilinear interpolation.
-We perform four linear interpolations to compute a, b, c, and d using tx, then we compute e and f by interpolating a, b, c, and d using ty and finally we find our sample point by interpolating e and f using tz.
+Figure 1: Trilinear interpolation.
+We perform four linear interpolations to compute a, b, c, and d using tx.
+Then we compute e and f by interpolating a, b, c, and d using ty, and finally, we find our sample point by interpolating e and f using tz.

 Trilinear interpolation has the same strengths and weaknesses as its 2D counterpart.
-It's fast and easy to implement but it doesn't produce very smooth results.
-However, for volume rendering or fluid simulation where a very large number of lookups in 3D grids are performed, it is still a very good choice.
+It's fast and easy to implement, but it doesn't produce very smooth results.
+However, for volume rendering or fluid simulation, where a very large number of lookups in 3D grids are performed, it is still a very good choice.

 template<typename T>